rossumai/university/docs/learn/export-pipeline/custom-format-templating-purge.md

 # Custom format templating purge

 [Custom format templating](./custom-format-templating.md) is creating new documents and saving their links into the annotation metadata.
 However, when re-exporting, we need to clean up the old documents not to mix them up with the new documents.
-This purge extension allows us to do that.
+This purge extension allows us to do that (and effectively start with a clean slate).

+Additionally, this extension takes care of a cleanup when purging the original documents from Rossum (by default, all generated artifacts would stay in the system orphaned).
+Deleting such orphaned artifacts might be very important for **compliance reasons**.

 ## Installation